ikasamah/go-slack-google-home/README.md

 # go-slack-google-home

-A slack bot makes google home to speak text you posted.
+A slack bot to make Google Home speak text you posted.

 ## Init
 ```bash